shashvcode/reca11-memory/README.md

 ## Quickstart

 Here’s how to get up and running in just a few lines.
-The final output of the following code is a memory context package that cna be directly fed into the system prompt of an LLM:

 ```python
 from reca11 import Reca11